Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Becker and Wiley are very similar courses, though with subtle and qualitative differences.
 We hope this comparison has been helpful in teasing out some of the more important distinctions between the two prep offerings so you can make an informed decision.
 But if you still need a little more info to make a final call, here is our summary recap:

 Lessons and Coursework – Edge: Becker.
 Though Wiley takes the cake when it comes to practice question quantity, Becker simply provides a better-quality curriculum.
-The gap is not huge by any means, but Becker’s video lessons, live class work and practice material taken as a whole simply can’t be touched.
+Becker’s video lessons, live class work and practice material taken as a whole simply can’t be touched.

 Price – Edge: Wiley.
 No surprises here.
-Coming in at hundreds of dollars cheaper on analogous course offerings, Wiley simply provides better value.
+Coming in a few hundred dollars cheaper on analogous course offerings, Wiley simply provides better value.
 If price is the most important course feature to you, Wiley will be your ticket.

 Books – Edge: Becker.
 Though both companies offer quality prep books in both digital and hard copy format, Becker’s books are slightly better than Wiley’s in our team’s rating system.
 Wiley offers some nice study guide-style texts, but Becker’s legendary books, which have been updated and vetted for decades, are about tops in the industry.